 Identify the location of dead outlets with colored or named tape to make them easy to locate once the power has been disconnected.

 Now go to the circuit breakers.
+Locate your electrical panel and check for a tripped breaker.
 You will find it in the electrical panel, where the house wiring is located.
-Open it up and look at the fuses, if it is tripped reset it and if the fuse is blown, you need to replace it.
+Open it up and look at the fuses.
+If it is tripped, reset it, and if the fuse is blown, you need to replace it.

 3. Check the GFCIs

 Look for GFCI outlets in the bathroom, garage, kitchen, basements, etc. Find all GFCIs in your home, then test and reset them.
-If the GFCI does not reset, it could be because there is no power to the GFCI, or the GFCI may have malfunctioned.
+If the GFCI won’t reset, it could be because there is no power to the GFCI, or the GFCI may have malfunctioned.

-If, however, the GFCI trips every time you reset it, there may be a dangerous current leak somewhere in the circuit.
-In that case, you need the help of an electrician.
+If the GFCI trips every time you reset it, there could be a dangerous electrical current leak.
+In this case, seek professional electrical services.

 Evaluate the problem by these symptoms, if the reset button:

-- Does not activate when you press the “test” button, it could be that not enough current is reaching the breaker or you have a faulty GFCI.
+• Does not activate when you press the “test” button.
+It could be that not enough current is reaching the breaker or that you have a faulty GFCI.

-- Is off, but plugged-in devices are working, there could be a reversed line and load.
+• It is off, but plugged-in devices are working; there could be a reversed line and load.
 In rare cases, the breaker could be faulty.

 4. Look for loose or bad connections